Settlesweet/jobs/README.md

 You can send your Github project link or zip your directory and send it via email.
 If you do not use Github, don't forget to attach your `.git` folder.

-Good luck and we are looking forward to hearing back from at [Settlesweet](https://settlesweet.com/).
+Good luck and we are looking forward to hearing back from you at [Settlesweet](https://settlesweet.com/).